small-tech/site.js/README.md

 const server = webServer.serve({global: true})
 ```

+## Contributing

+Indie Web Server is, by design, a zero-configuration personal web server for single-tenant web applications for and by individuals.
+As such, as new feature requests will have to be both fit for purpose and survive a trial by fire to be considered.
+(That is, this is [Small Tech](https://ar.al/2019/03/04/small-technology/), with the emphasis on _small_).

+Please file issues and submit pull requests on the [Indie Web Server Github Mirror](https://github.com/indie-mirror/indie-web-server).

 ## Help wanted

 For locally-trusted certificates, all dependencies are installed automatically for you if they do not exist if you have apt, pacman, or yum (untested) on Linux or if you have [Homebrew](https://brew.sh/) or [MacPorts](https://www.macports.org/) (untested) on macOS.